top of page

 By itself, happiness is little more than a good feeling, a sense of fine well-being that does not necessarily extend beyond a single individual's mind and heart.
 On the other hand, when goals involve others, they can be far more wide-ranging and influential, assisting not only ourselves but also others, including people who live throughout the world in nations we may never visit.

 The ambition of a single heart can spark the candles of a thousand souls.
 And in today's digital era, that is an understatement.
+Former Egyptian president Hosni Mubarak was overthrown partly thanks to Facebook.

 Thus, I believe that success, or the accomplishment of an ambition, can be much more helpful than a mere emotion, which one can simply feel in leisure, when hanging out, and so on.
 An emotion that goes not utilized for others is an emotion that won't necessarily further ourselves in life.
 If we sit idly and sink in leisure, we might not contribute much, not to ourselves and not to the world at large.
 Why then, sink to the temptation to treat time as something to be killed off?

-Should we strive to be more successful, even if it means that we will be less happy, our contribution to humanity can be far more significant than otherwise.
-In addition, depending on the goal at hand, that significance has the power to outlive even our current lifespan and contribute to additional generations of beings who have yet to even be born.
+Depending on the goal at hand, that significance has the power to outlive even our current lifespan and contribute to additional generations of beings who have yet to even be born.
 In the form of multi-generational legacies.
 In the form of successors that will carry the mantle of preserving said legacy, and use it to help others, even long after we're gone.

-And, when we are working towards something that we are passionate about, it can give us a sense of purpose and meaning in life.
+When we are working towards something that we are passionate about, it can give us a sense of purpose and meaning in life.
 It can also help us to grow and learn, develop our skills further and so on.
 Please note that self-improvement is an important achievement in and of itself.

-87 views0 comments
+109 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page